readthedocs/readthedocs.org/docs/user/integrations.rst

 Automated versioning
 --------------------

-Maintaining your documentation in a git repository with Read the Docs' automated CI/CD pipeline also means that you will be able to align your project's **release cycle** with your documentation.
+With Read the Docs' automated CI/CD pipeline, you will be able to fully align your project's **release cycle** with your documentation.
+For instance, a new version of a software project can build and publish a new version of its documentation.

+Read the Docs is notified of all changes to your git branches and git tags.
-Whenever you announce a new **version** for your documentation, you will probably tag that version in your git repository.
+When you announce a new **version** for your project, you will probably tag that version in your git repository.
+Read the Docs can be configured to understand your versioning patterns and discover the changes to git tags and branches.

+Once a new git branch or git tag is registered, Read the Docs can be configured to build and publish new versions.
+Whether you choose to handle this automatically or with manual control is up to you.

-Read the Docs automatically registers the change and adds a new version to your documentation.
+Read the Docs will store your version history and make it possible for users to visit archived versions of your documentation.
-This is captured in the :term:`flyout menu`.
+Your version setup is ultimately captured by the :term:`flyout menu`.

 .. seealso::